Laituri | The Pier

 When being exhibited on dry land and in public spaces, the pier functions as an inhabitable sculpture including engravings (fragments of text), auditive scores (choreographic speech) and physical sensory stimuli (vibrations, waves) created by installing transducers and speakers in its structure.
 It can be used for different events such as reading circles, concerts and somatic practices, also by other artists and researchers.

-In 2026 the Pier will travel to natural waters in Lake Gilbbesjávri, Finnish archipelago, and Ypykkälampi pond in Kainuu region.
+In 2026 the Pier will travel to natural waters in Lake Päijänne, Ypykkälampi pond in Kainuu region and Finnish archipelago.

 Exhibited at Kuva/Tila gallery 5–21 December 2025